 Remember that there is no place in baseball for drugs or alcohol.
 You should not be seen drinking alcohol or doing drugs on the field.
 Refrain from unsportsmanlike gestures, talk, language, or profanity.
 Refrain from throwing equipment in disgust (bat, helmet, glove, or any object).
 Refrain from the use of physical force outside of the rules of the game.
 Follow the guidelines and rules set forth by the Benny Baseball League for players and teams in the BBL.
 At our sponsor bar continue to refrain from unsportsmanlike gestures, talk, language, or profanity and behave as a mature and responsible adult.

 - Please do not try to manipulate and/or bend the wording of the rules to suit your situations.
 All rules not specifically listed here are then covered by S.P.N. and Baseball Canada Rules.
 All decisions by the Umpires are final.

 League Fees must be paid to each player’s respective captain by the end of their game within the first two games of the season beginning in May.
 If fees are not paid, he/she will not be permitted to play until fees are paid up.
-Cash only, no cheques past grace period.
+ONLY Cash or EMT(once email receipt has been proven received), EMTs are to be sent to email@example.com, no cheques past grace period.